syed-hamza/hungry_geese/README.md

 # Hungry Geese
 In this repository I am presenting my experience of participating into the kaggle competition [Hungry Geese](https://www.kaggle.com/c/hungry-geese/).
+After completing my 12th std education I decided to participate in Hungry Geese compettion.
+However, this 6-month long compettition has barely a month left.
+I'm extremely happy that with final rank 100 I could make into the list of Medal winners.
+Since it is my second medal win in Kaggle,I achived the level of Kaggle Expert.

 ## Introduction:
-I am grateful to the Kaggle team for running this competition and the community for this educative experience.
+I am grateful to the Kaggle team for running this wonderful competition and the helping community for this educative experience.
-Hungry Geese involves a popular classic snake with a multiplayer twist to it.
+Hungry Geese is a popular classic snake game with a multiplayer twist to it.
 The snake travels allound a 7x11 grid attempting to grow as large as it can while avoiding collision with other geese.
 The longest geese surviving the 200 step game or the last surviving geese is declared the winner.

 ![Game](/images/2021-08-12_01-57.png)